‘The Young And The Restless’ Spoilers: Kyle Takes Jack’s Position At Jabot, Jack Panics

 Now that Ashley and Abby (Melissa Ordway) know that Jack is not an Abbott, will Ashley use this information to keep Kyle away from the company?
 Abby wants to tell Jack about this paternity secret that Dina (Marla Adams) revealed, but Ashley is still having reservations about it.

 Meanwhile, Nikki visits Jack at the prison.
 She wants to know the truth.
 Jack tells her it was stupid of him to come to the ranch that night, but he did not push Victor off the stairs.
-He saved his life and wishes he knows who is responsible.
+He saved his life and wishes he knew who was responsible.

 Back at the hospital, Victor’s health turns for the worse.
 He has sepsis, which is life-threatening, and Nikki is devastated to hear the news.

-Find out what Kyle is up to on The Young and the Restless at 12:30 p.m. on weekdays on CBS.
+Find out what Kyle is up to on The Young and the Restless at 12:30 p.m. weekdays on CBS.

 This week on #YR the heat is ON! pic.twitter.com/b7PRYEvl4I